 Chemistry Graduate Student Organization

 The Chemistry Graduate Student Organization (CGSO) is a representative body that strives to promote the quality of life for chemistry graduate students.
 Any graduate student in the Chemistry Department is eligible to join.
 Subdisciplines in the Chemistry Deparmtent include: analytical, bio-analytical, inorganic, organic, physical, and radiochemistry.
-The advisor is Professor Jurisson.
+The advisor is Professor Walensky.

 Undergraduate Student Organizations